 NEXT SHORT FICTION CONTEST

-Watch for our next contest, coming this fall.
+Watch for our next contest, coming Spring, 2017.
 Join our newslist.

 Sapiens Plurum Announces